Current Planned Developments in Greater Estero

 Copperleaf on Three Oaks Parkway

-Copperleaf at The Brooks has remodeled the clubhouse at Three Oaks Parkway and Coconut Road.
-The work involved expanding the clubhouse, pool café, and pool deck, as well as modifying the golf cart and parking areas, and adding 21 parking spaces for staff.
+Copperleaf at The Brooks has remodeled the Clubhouse at Three Oaks Parkway and Coconut Road.
+The work involved expanding the Clubhouse, pool café, and pool deck, modifying the golf cart and parking areas, and adding 21 staff parking spaces.
 The architecture and paint colors have been coordinated with the original design.
+A third bocce ball court has been added, along with infilling wet detention lakes and altering the clubhouse landscaping.
+The work is now complete and has enhanced the appeal of this already popular gated community.

 Genova: The Last Phase of the Development